Order of Saints George & Olga

 The Order of Saints George and Olga is

-a religious-dynastic order of the Patriarchal Household of the Stato
+a religious-dynastic order of the Pontifical Household of the Stato

 Pontificio Romano (Pontifical Roman State) given to gentlemen and